Human billboard: Legality

 In many countries this type of ad is considered illegal.

-According to London Hackney Carriage Act 1853 and Metropolitan Streets Act 1867, Section 9, it is not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot in London except those which are approved of by the Commissioner of Police of the Metropolis or the Commissioner of the City of London Police.
+According to London Hackney Carriage Act 1853 (16 & 17 Vict. c.
+33) and section 9 of the Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134), it was not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot in London except those which are approved of by the Commissioner of Police of the Metropolis or the Commissioner of the City of London Police.